pauldavisdev/AFI/README.md

 - Added logging
 - Added more exceptions for errors beyond just validation (e.g. 404 not found)

 For this test I tried to go for a 'clean architecture' approach based on some reading and exercises that I have been looking at recently.
-See the template https://github.com/jasontaylordev/CleanArchitecture
+A template that I have been working with lately https://github.com/jasontaylordev/CleanArchitecture, but did not use for this as it was a bit overkill.

 There is also a lack of comments, however I have tried to use meaningful names and in my opinion any comments that I would add would not add much value to such a simple app.